Cluster sizes in subcritical soft Boolean models: Proofs

 where we used~\eqref{eq:expectedGen1} and \(\gamma<1/2\).
 Again, it is easy to see that the branching process can be coupled with \(\cG^{\beta,\gamma,\gamma,\delta}_\o\) such that the second generation contains at least as many individuals as there are vertices at graph distance two away from \(\o\) in \(\cG^{\beta,\gamma,\gamma,\delta}_\o\).
 We continue constructing the subsequent generations in the obvious way.
 Then, for each \(n\), the \(n\)-th generation \(\mathcal{Z}^{(n)}\) contains at least as many individuals as there are vertices at graph distance \(n\) away from \(\o\) in \(\cG^\beta_\o\).
 Moreover, we obtain inductively by the Markov property of the process and Mecke's equation that

-Choosing \(\beta<\tfrac{(\delta-1)(1-2\gamma)}{\omega_d \delta}\) the sequence \(\mu^{(n)}((o,u_o))\) is summable and hence
+Choosing \(\beta<\tfrac{(\delta-1)(1-2\gamma)}{\omega_d \delta}\), the sequence \(\mu^{(n)}((o,u_o))\) is summable and hence

 In particular, the constructed branching process is subcritical.
-Moreover, we can see in our calculations that the spatial embedding plays no particular role and only the polynomial types of the form \(u^{-\gamma}\) influence the offspring distribution.
+Moreover, we can see in our calculations that the spatial embedding plays no particular role and only the polynomial types of the form \(u^{-\gamma}\) (i.e., the associated volume) influence the offspring distribution.
 Let us think in the following of the individual types as of the form \(W_x=u_x^{-\gamma}\in(1,\infty)\).
 By the Poisson nature of the branching process,~\eqref{eq:expectedType} and~\eqref{eq:expectedGen1} together yield that an offspring of a type-\(w\) individual has type in \((1,z)\) with probability

-independently from the ancestor's type.
+independently from the ancestor's type, for all \(z>1\).
 Hence, the constructed branching process has the same law as a single-type branching process with mixed-Poisson offspring distribution with mean \(\beta C W\) where \(W\) is \(\operatorname{Pareto}(1/\gamma)\) distributed and \(C=\tfrac{\omega_d \delta}{(\delta-1)(1-\gamma)}\).
-This reduction to a single-type branching process is a crucial feature of the underlying product structure of the kernel \(g_{\gamma,\gamma}\), see~\cite[Chapter 3.4.3]{vdH2024}.
+This reduction to a single-type branching process is a crucial feature of the underlying product structure of the kernel \(g_{\gamma,\gamma}\), see also~\cite[Chapter 3.4.3]{vdH2024}.
 In particular, the mixing parameter \(W'=\beta C W\) is heavy tailed with tail distribution

 for an appropriate \(c>0\).
 But this also implies that a random variable \(Z\) that is distributed as mixed Poisson with mean \(W'\) is heavy tailed with tail distribution